SimonThambrose/robotica/README.md

 This reads all sensor data each time the code has looped and overwrites the array.

-The data can be used to check each sensor output as a boolean and be used in an if-statement to execute the desired outcome like shown below:
+The data can be used to check each sensor output as a boolean and be used in an if-statement to execute the desired outcome.

 ```cp
 if (sens[0] && sens[1] && !sens[2] && sens[3] && sens[4]) {